PacktPublishing/Managing-Data-as-a-Product/Chapter03/OUTLINE.md

 ## Skills learned
 * **SKILL 1:** Understand the key principles to ensure that the modular architecture, crafted as the composition of diverse data products, maintains coherency and scalability at a systemic level.
-* **SKILL 2:** Knowledge of the most popular approaches to constructing architectures centered around the concept of data products and how these approaches translate key principles into actionable practices.
+* **SKILL 2:** Understand the management and operational capabilities needed to build an architecture centered on data products, and how these capabilities work together to translate foundational principles of this type of architecture into actionable practices.
 * **SKILL 3:** Understand how the described approaches relate to each other, their points of contact, and divergence.

+  Understand what are the most popular alternative approches to data management and how the are related to the paradigm of managing data as a product

 ## Image list